arabcoders/watchstate/guides/sub-users.md

 ---

+### 7. Configure Settings for Sub-Users

+With user mapping in place:

+* Select `Change User` in the top right of the WebUI.
+* `Browse as` a sub-user.
+* Configure settings for each sub-user.

+---

 ## Maintaining Sub-User Configurations

 If you make changes to the main user configuration (e.g., change backend URLs, tokens, etc.), you must also update